rinliauw/energy-market-and-battery-optimization/README.md

 ## Directory
 - `instructions` : Contains given illustrative algorithm and task instructions.
 - `meeting_minutes` : Contains all meeting minutes throughout the whole project.
+- `external_assessment` : Contains all the files submitted for external assessment (A copy of code folder, including the results).
 - `reports` : Contains a summary of Mandatory and Bonus Task Approach.
 - `raw_data` : Contains the data that has been given.
 - `prediction_data` : Contains output files of Bonus Task.